PeterNaydenov/dt-toolbox/README.md

 ## Release History

+### 1.5.0 (2017-04-17)
+- [x] ExportAPI method 'cut' will cut out number of key elements;
+- [x] ExportAPI method 'file' will convert dt data to file format;
+- [x] Fix: ExportAPI method 'map' could break the app if callback function does not return a string;

 ### 1.4.0 (2017-03-28)
 - [x] Fix: Very large files can cause 'stack overflow';
+- [ ] Warning: ExportAPI method 'map' could break the app if callback function does not return a string;

 ### 1.3.0 (2017-02-19)
 - [x] API method 'invert' - selector.
 Invert existing selection;
 - [ ] Warning: Very large files can cause 'stack overflow';
+- [ ] Warning: ExportAPI method 'map' could break the app if callback function does not return a string;